My best-laid plans went awry. And I'm glad.

 Ok, maybe I’m exaggerating just a little.
 But I can tell you that, this past July, I was forced to face some of my most nagging travel fears (what if… I miss my connection, my flight is canceled, my bank card stops working, my kid gets sick…) when all of them actually came true.
 Here, a few minor and not-so-minor disasters that made me a better traveler.

-The dude at the rental car counter told me I couldn't rent a car using a debit card.
 Huh?
 I had plenty of hard-earned (and carefully saved) money in my checking account, yet I was being told I could not use my debit card to rent a car.
-What I learned: That dude was basically, um, lying.
+What I learned: The dude at the rental counter was basically, um, lying.
 Or at least exaggerating to an unforgivable extent.
 Most rental car agencies (including the one we were using) will rent you a car using a debit card, but they first put a hold on the estimated rental total (days rented, distance you plan to cover), and may ask to see your flight itinerary to confirm that you’re actually taking the car where you say you are taking it.
 The process is a bit of a hassle for travelers and agency employees alike, which is why, I suppose, that dude flat-out lied to my face until pressed to tell the truth.

 Has a travel mishap ever taught you a valuable lesson?
 Share it in a comment below.